 Analyzing Senseonics Holdings's Unusual Options Activity

 Shares of Senseonics Holdings (AMEX:SENS) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $3.02.
+Following the unusual option alert, the stock price moved down to $2.98.

 - Sentiment: BEARISH